htrgouvea/research/_posts/2019-03-12-hfbr19-login-prog-write-up.md

 ![Image](/images/publications/ctf-hfbr/second-result.png)

 We quickly identified that the next correct letter is A. And, doing this a few more times, we will get to the following string: "HACKAFLAG".
 However, this is not our flag yet, we need to keep doing this brute-force to capture the rest of it.
-But we are only working with A through Z, and the flag is made up of other values, such as numbers, lowercase letters, and special characters.
+But we are only working with A through Z, and the flag is made up of others values, such as numbers, lowercase letters, and special characters.

 Therefore, we need to add to our character array all these values.
 A good way to do this is to copy this data from the ASCII table in order to avoid any other problems.
 In the end, the array you will use should look like this: